 “I am concerned that there will be a shootout at one or more of the Black Lives Matter protests,” MacNab said.
 “There are too many guns at these events held by too many groups with conflicting goals.”

-Cover: Boogaloo patch on a protester's gear in Richmond, Va., July 2020.
+Cover: Boogaloo patches on a protester's gear in Richmond, Va., July 2020.
 Photo by Tess Owen for VICE News